Record High National Merit Scores Announced

 No Semifinalist cutoff can be lower than the national Commended level.
 Cutoffs for the District of Columbia and for U.S. students studying abroad are set at the highest state cutoff (typically New Jersey).
 The cutoff for students in U.S. territories and possessions falls at the Commended level each year.
 Boarding schools are grouped by region.
 The cutoff for a given region is the highest state cutoff within the region.

-When are National Merit Semifinalists announced?
+When are National Merit Semifinalists announced for the next class?

-The Commended cutoff becomes unofficially known by the end of April.
-The lists of Semifinalists are not distributed to high schools until the end of August.
-NMSC sets a press embargo on Semifinalist announcement until mid-September, but schools are allowed to notify students before that date.
+The Commended cutoff will become unofficially known by the end of April 2026.
+The lists of Semifinalists will not be distributed to high schools until the end of August 2026.
+With the exception of homeschoolers, students do not receive direct notification.
+NMSC asks that schools not share the results publicly until the end of the press embargo in mid-September, but schools are allowed to notify students privately before that date.
 NMSC does not send Commended Student letters to high schools until mid-September.
-Compass will keep students updated on developments as those dates approach.
+Compass will keep students updated on developments as the dates approach.

-Do state and national percentiles indicate whether I will be a National Merit Semifinalist?
+Do state and national percentiles indicate whether a student will be a National Merit Semifinalist?

 No!
 Approximately 1% of test takers qualify as Semifinalists each year, so it is tempting to view a 99th percentile score as indicating a high enough score — especially now that College Board provides students with percentiles by state.
 There are any number of flaws that rule out using percentiles as a quick way of determining National Merit status.

-• Percentiles are based on section scores or total score, not Selection Index
+- Percentiles are based on section scores or total score, not Selection Index

-• Percentiles are rounded.
+- Percentiles are rounded.
 There is a large difference, from a National Merit perspective, between the top 0.51% and the top 1.49%

-• Percentiles reveal the percentage of students at or below a certain score, but the “at” part is important when NMSC is determining cutoffs.
+- Percentiles reveal the percentage of students at or below a certain score, but the “at” part is important when NMSC is determining cutoffs.

-• The number of Semifinalists is based on the number of high school graduates in a state, not the number of PSAT takers.
+- The number of Semifinalists is based on the number of high school graduates in a state, not the number of PSAT takers.
 Percentiles are based on PSAT takers.
 States have widely varying participation rates.

-• Most definitive of all: Percentiles do not reflect the current year’s scores!
+- Most definitive of all: Percentiles do not reflect the current year’s scores!
 They are based on the prior 3 years’ performance.
 They are set even before the test is given.
-And if you are going to use prior history, why not use the completely accurate record of prior National Merit cutoffs rather than the highly suspect percentiles?
+And if you are going to use prior history, why not use the record of prior National Merit cutoffs rather than the highly suspect percentiles?

 Entry requirements for National Merit versus qualifying for National Merit.

 Your PSAT/NMSQT score report tells you whether you meet the eligibility requirements for the NMSP.
 In general, juniors taking the October PSAT are eligible.
 If you have an asterisk next to your Selection Index, it means that your answers to the entrance questions have made you ineligible.
 Your answers are conveniently noted on your score report.
 If you think there is an error, you will also find instructions on how to contact NMSC.
 Meeting the eligibility requirements simply means that your score will be considered.
 Approximately 1.4 million students enter the competition each year.
-Only about 52,000 students will be named as Commended Students, Semifinalists, Finalists, or Scholars.
+Only about 55,000 students will be named as Commended Students, Semifinalists, Finalists, or Scholars.
 See National Merit Explained for more information.

 Hi Art,